hdShang/arxiv-daily/docs/cs-CL/2025-05-08/papers/250505410v1-reasoning-models-dont-always-say-what-they-think.md

 ---
 layout: default
-title: Reasoning Models Don't Always Say What They Think
+title: "Reasoning Models Don't Always Say What They Think"
 ---

 # Reasoning Models Don't Always Say What They Think